-Hawaii skydiving crash victims included young couple, sailor
+Hawaii skydiving crash victims remembered by friends, family

 “Because of our fear, we wanted him to stop,” the father said.
 “But he didn’t have the fear that we had, so he just continued.”

 Any fears he may have had were taken care of with prayer.
-“He always told me, ‘Dad, I pray before every flight, before every jump I pray,’ ” the father said.
+“He always told me, ‘Dad, I pray before every flight, before every jump, I pray,'” the father said.

 ASHLEY and BRYAN WEIKEL

-The Colorado Springs, Colorado couple were celebrating their first wedding anniversary at the time of the crash.
+The Colorado Springs, Colorado, couple were celebrating their first wedding anniversary at the time of the crash.

 Relatives told KCNC-TV that Bryan and Ashley Weikel were really excited to go skydiving but Bryan’s mother, Kathy Reed-Gerk, said she had begged him not to go.
 Bryan was 27, and Ashley was 26 years old.